Let's talk

 Pension scheme wind-ups are complex processes and can be uncharted waters for many trustees and pension managers.
 As the last stage in a scheme’s journey, important, irrevocable decisions need to be made and it is the last opportunity to get it right.

 We appreciate the importance of carefully managing this work, supporting trustees and sponsors in their decision making and ensuring that member experience is at the heart of the process.
-This is why we have a dedicated team of more than 25 experienced practitioners who focus on ensuring a smooth, efficient move to buy-out and ultimate wind-up.

 We have developed strong relationships with all the insurer post-transaction teams in the market, understand their processes, and can work effectively with them to deliver better outcomes.
 Our clients benefit from increased insurer engagement, better understanding of challenging issues and a joined up, efficient, end-to-end service through to wind-up.